shiroNaux/vaults/Data/Database/OLTP.md

 ## Clusters
 - A cluster is a schema that contains one or more tables that have one or more columns in common.
 Clustering tables in a database improves the performance of [[SQL|join]] operations.
 ## Discrete transactions
 - A discrete transaction defers all change to the data until the transaction is committed.
-It can improve the performance of short, non-[[../../Distributed system|distributed]] transactions
+It can improve the performance of short, non-[[Distributed system|distributed]] transactions
 ## Block size
 - The data block size should be a multiple of the operating system's block size within the maximum limit to avoid unnecessary I/O
 ## Buffer cache size